antarctica/ops-data-store/README.md

 For consistency/compatibility, the QGIS profile and project developed for the wider GIS are used for consistency and compatibility.

+#### QGIS layer styles

+It is recommended that QGIS layer styles are stored in the platform [Database](#database) such that they are centrally maintained.
+The `layer_styles` table QGIS creates should be held in the `public` schema, as it is a shared resource and not relevant to how datasets are organised.

 ### Microsoft Entra